SphericalCowww/CubicDoggo/README.md

 ### 3D printing

-The 3D printer model VOXELAB Aquila X2 is used, but as long as it prints PLA, it's good.
+The 3D printer model VOXELAB Aquila X2 is used with the Cura slicer, but as long as PLA can be printed.
 All the FreeCAD files can be found here: <a href="https://github.com/SphericalCowww/CubicDoggo/tree/main/src/my_robot_description/mesh/CADv1">link</a>.

 ### Hardware requirements